reactome-fi/fi_sc_analysis/python/dependencies.md

 - ipython: conda install -c conda-forge ipython, version 7.16.1, for better python development

 - Scribe-py: Used to calculate restricted directed mutual information to infer causality between TFs and targets.
 Install by /Users/wug/miniconda3/envs/scanpy/bin/pip install git+https://github.com/aristoteleo/Scribe-py.git (August 26, 2020 snapshot).
+Currently the usage is disabled for performance reason.

 We use shiv to create a bundled package containing all dependencies for deployment.
 Shiv can be installed based on https://shiv.readthedocs.io/en/latest/index.html.
 To create the package, following the following two steps: